AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 greedy.py
 simulated_annealing.py
 ```

-## Read data
+## Dataset

-We use the function read_txt_as_networkx_graph(filename) in utils.py to read the data, which returns a networkx graph.

-With respect to gset, the first row includes the number of nodes and edges, and the other rows indicate the two nodes together with the weight of the edge.
+With respect to datasest (.txt), the first row includes the number of nodes and edges, and the other rows indicate the two nodes together with the weight of the edge.
+We have two types of datasets, gset and synthetic (prefix is syn, e.g., syn_n_m.txt with n nodes and m edges)

 For example, gest_14,